 Evidence-based methods work — when they're personalized

-The Science of Reading and structured literacy approaches inspired by Orton-Gillingham, Wilson, and Barton methodologies are proven to work for neurodivergent learners.
+The Science of Reading and structured literacy approaches are proven to work for neurodivergent learners.
 But, in our experience, they must be adapted to each student's pace, delivered with patience, and made engaging.

 Reading and writing should bring joy, not just grades